 2. Define Your Target Audience

-Who do you want to attend your event?
+Secondly, who do you want to attend your event?
 Be as specific as possible, including their demographics, behaviors, and interests.

 3. Set Your Budget

-Based on your goals, how much are you willing or able to spend on your event?
+Thirdly, based on your goals, how much are you willing or able to spend on your event?
 Setting a budget early in the process will help you make important decisions regarding the location, schedule, and pricing.

 4. Choose an Event Theme

-What type of theme will help you attract attendees?
+In addition, what type of theme will help you attract attendees?
 Consider how your theme will impact the marketing, decor, and entertainment for your event.

 5. Set the Time, Date, & Location